AP Automation: Quick returns and hard savings

-Accounts Payable (AP) processes have typically grown organically in line with the growth of the organisation; the need to pay suppliers has been seen as a transactional function and of little additional value to the organisation.
+Accounts Payable (AP) processes have typically grown organically in line with the growth of the organization; the need to pay suppliers has been seen as a transactional function and of little additional value to the organization.

 Use case: Focusing on quick returns and hard savings